enasequence/read_docs/submit/assembly/metatranscriptome.rst

 - FASTA: sequences in fasta format
 - FLATFILE: sequences in `EMBL-Bank flat file format <../fileprep/flat-file-example.html>`_

-For example, the following manifest file represents a genome assembly consisting of transcripts provided in one fasta file:
+For example, the following manifest file represents a metatranscriptome assembly provided in one fasta file:

 ::